DataDog/integrations-extras/retool/README.md

 - Create new snapshots and restore indexes

 ## Setup
-You can set this up as your default dashboard by cloning the dashboard and then clicking the iframe to sign up for Retool.
-You'll be prompted to connect to your ElasticSearch cluster and in less than 5 clicks you'll be up and running with a fully functioning app.
+The Retool integration comes with an out-of-the-box dashboard, which allows you to sign up or log into Retool through an iframe.

+You’ll be prompted to connect to your ElasticSearch cluster with a connection string.
+This app will automatically be added to you instance.
+You then need to click resources in the navbar and create a new Datadog resource (adding your api and application keys).
+Finally connect your Datadog resource to the two Datadog queries by selecting it from the select resource dropdown in the query editor.

+And that’s it - return to Datadog and the app will be up and running in your dashboard.
+You can edit the app anytime to customize it for your DevOps workflows.

 ## Data Collected